If you have already signed up for Online services

-Book on the day appointments are available by ringing 0151 652 1688 each morning from 8.30am.
+Book on the day appointments are available by ringing 0151 652 1688 or 0151 651 4995 each morning from 8.30am.
 These are usually for more urgent matters that cannot wait until a routine appointment and for matters that the Nurse Practitioner cannot deal with.
 We cannot guarantee that you will be able to see the doctor of your choice, although we will try to accommodate your request.

 Pre-Bookable / Routine Appointments

 Routine appointments are limited.
 These are for non-urgent matters and for patients who prefer to have continuity by seeing the doctor who has been looking after an on-going problem.
 Usually these can be pre-booked up to 2 weeks in advance if available.
-However, due to the current Coronavirus situation, we are only booking appointments on the day.
+However, due to current circumstances this is open to change.

 Duty Doctor Appointments